Uni-Tübingen

 Recently, he has joined the lab of Prof. Dr. Tilman Schäffer at the University of Tübingen to obtain his PhD, focusing on the mechanical properties of blood platelets, especially in the context of lipid interactions.

-Konstantin Krutzke (associated PhD student)
+Konstantin Krutzke (associated PhD student, graduated in July 2025)

 Konstantin Krutzke gained his interdisciplinary knowledge in natural sciences during his BSc in Nano-Science at the University of Hamburg.
 For his bachelor thesis he investigated the removal of cytotoxic CTAB of gold nanorods for possible biological applications such as medical diagnostics or treatments.
 For his ongoing scientific career, he accomplished his MSc in Nano-Science at University of Hamburg in the field of micro-fluidics at the department of applied physics.
 He investigated the implementation of micro-fluidic, PDMS based nozzles for single particle imaging at the Hamburg based DESY as well as at research facility EuXFEL.
 For his doctoral studies Konstantin joined the lab of Prof. Dr. Tilman Schäffer at the University of Tübingen to investigate human thrombocyte volume changes with SICM in response to osmotic pressure.